dzhavat/dzhavat.github.io/_posts/2019-07-22-getting-productive-with-git-checkout.md

 All four steps from above are down to just one!
 Pure enjoyment!

 Ever since I found this, I‘m at peace with the `checkout` command.
-I live it even more.
+I like it even more.
 Hope you do as well!

 <div class="text-center">
   <figure>